The pit bull boxer Mix, also known as a bullboxer, is a mix of a pit bull like the American pit bull terrier and a boxer.

-The Pitbull was used in blood sports and original Boxers were known as bull biters.
+Pit bull breeds were used in blood sports and original boxers were known as bull biters.

 However, what we actually get when we cross these intelligent and eager to please dogs, with early training and socialization, is a loyal, playful and energetic family companion.

 Providing this bouncy mix is legal in your state, the pit bull boxer mix is a superb contender if you are looking for a large dog with an even larger personality.